Sabercat-Robotics-4146-FRC/Engineering_Notebook-2017/Mechanical.md

 <center><img src="./images/SSSR.jpg"></center>

 The issue came when the highest reduction the gearbox supported was a 7:1.
 We did the math against the Tough-box mini's which we used in pervious years.
-If we were to use the 7:1 SSSR gearbox, we would loose seven pounds (7lbs) of pushing power, and only increase our speed by 30% in a perfect world.
+If we were to use the 7:1 SSSR gearbox, we would lose seven pounds (7lbs) of pushing power, and only increase our speed by 30% in a perfect world.
 This was an unacceptable loss of torque.
-The SSSR would be havier and harder to do finely controlled programming for.
+The SSSR would be heavier and harder to do finely controlled programming for.
 Because of this, and the overall cost of ordering four (4) new gearboxes for both the robot, and the practice robot, we decided to go with the Tough Box Mini's.
-The mini's are a tride and true gearbox with built in encoders and we had enough in supply for both robots.
+The mini's are a tried and true gearbox with built in encoders and we had enough in supply for both robots.

 <center><img src="./images/Tough Box.jpg"></center>